Daisy Beaumont

-Daisy Beaumont (born 5 May 1974) is an English actress.
+Daisy Beaumont (born 5 May 1973) is an English actress.

 Career

-Beaumont's television work includes a variety of shows, among others The Border, EastEnders, Hotel Babylon, A Touch of Cloth, Agatha Christie's Poirot, Mumbai Calling and The Bill as well as a small role in the Jackie Chan & Owen Wilson film Shanghai Nights.
+Beaumont's television work includes a variety of shows, among others The Border, EastEnders, Hotel Babylon, A Touch of Cloth, Agatha Christie's Poirot, Mumbai Calling and The Bill as well as a small role in the Jackie Chan & Owen Wilson film Shanghai Knights.

 In January 2013, she appeared in the ITV comedy drama series Great Night Out as Zoe, and in September 2013 she played the part of Stella Knight in the ITV drama Whitechapel.

 In October 2014, she appeared in the eighth episode of the eighth series of the BBC sci-fi series Doctor Who, playing the role of Maisie Pitt in the story Mummy on the Orient Express.